-- Through cross-KLA collaboration, STMC organises life-wide learning activities such as running a ‘Fair Trade’ sales bazaar to widen students’ exposure and provide opportunities to apply what they have learnt in authentic contexts with a view to adding value to the community.
+- Through cross-KLA collaboration, STMC organises life-wide learning activities such as running a ‘Fair Trade’ sales bazaar every year to widen students’ exposure and provide opportunities to apply what they have learnt in authentic contexts with a view to adding value to the community.

-- Through case studies or classroom learning activities in the two subjects, namely Economics and Business, Accounting & Finances Studies subjects, our students have a better understanding of entrepreneurship through the lens of basic economic principles, such as opportunity recognition, types of organisations and growth of firms, market structure, competition and product differentiation.
+- Through case studies or classroom learning activities in the two subjects, namely Economics subject and Business, Accounting & Finances Studies subject, our students have a better understanding of entrepreneurship through the lens of basic economic principles, such as opportunity recognition, types of organisations and growth of firms, market structure, competition and product differentiation.

 VII.
 Project Learning (PL): Towards Integrating and Applying Knowledge and Skills across Disciplines